 1. Not getting multiple quotes for a solar power system

-By getting multiple solar quotes you will be able to compare the difference in price between each solar panel installer.
-Having more than one solar quote can be a real eye opener as you may discover the same system component brands being offered at a much higher or lower price, if one installer offers a much cheaper system then the question is why?
-If your solar quote lists the brand names and specifications of the solar panels and inveretrs then you can search the web to find the average price of the parts and maybe read some solar customer reviews.
+By getting numerous solar quotes, you will be able to compare the difference in price between each solar panel installer.
+Having more than one solar quote can be a real eye-opener as you may discover the same system component brands being offered at a much higher or lower price, if one installer provides a much cheaper system then the question is why?
+If your solar quote lists the brand names and specifications of the solar panels and inverters then you can search the web to find the average price of the parts and maybe read some solar customer reviews.

 2. Fully understanding how solar rebates work and correctly calculating solar payback times

-Many solar buyers do not fully understand how the solar rebates and feed in tariffs will effect system payback times and monthly power bills.
+Many solar buyers do not fully understand how the solar rebates and feed-in tariffs will affect system payback times and monthly power bills.

-A solar rebate is a federal government financial incentive designed to encourage the uptake of solar energy installations, the feed-in tariff is a state government financial incentive that pays solar owners a tariff for the energy they produce and feed into the main power grid for other non solar customers to use.
+A solar rebate is a federal government financial incentive designed to encourage the uptake of solar energy installations, and the feed-in tariff is a state government financial incentive that pays solar owners a tariff for the energy they produce and feed into the main power grid for other non-solar customers to use.

-The death of the feed in tariff however does no mean big electricity saving can not be gained from installing solar power, put simply if you are generating power from the sun then you are not buying it from the power company.
+The death of the feed-in tariff, however, does not mean significant electricity saving cannot be gained from installing solar power, put simply if you are generating power from the sun then you are not buying it from the power company.